Applemann/i3-battery-popup/README.md

 # How to use it

-- Download the script and make sure it's on your `PATH`
+- Download the script with `battery_low.mp3` sound effect and make sure it's on your`PATH`
+- For right working of notification sound effect you need install [mpg123](https://www.mpg123.de/)
 - Call the script in your i3 config file: `exec --no-startup-id i3-battery-popup`

 # Installing on Arch Linux